derpierre65/tmi.js-cluster/README.md

 `process`:
 - `stale`: Number - The process will be marked to terminate if the last ping was more than `stale` seconds ago.
 (Default: `30`)
-- `periodicTimer`: Number - After `periodicTimer` milliseconds the metrics will be saved into the database and channel will be joined/parted.
+- `periodicTimer`: Number - After `periodicTimer` milliseconds the metrics will be saved into the database and queued channels will be joined or parted.
 (Default: `2_000`)
 - `timeout`: Number - If the process was marked to terminate, after `timeout` milliseconds the process will be killed.
 (Default: `60_000`)

 `autoScale`: